mavericksxx/CC-Lab/README.md

+CS F363 - Compiler Construction Lab

-how to actually compile and run this:
+How to compile and run:
 1. lex <FILENAME>.l
 2. cc lex.yy.c -ll
 3. a.out